 Recently, I have begun to dip my bulbs before shipping or replanting; for this I use a Formalin solution at the recommended rate, and thoroughly dry the bulbs immediately after dipping.
 I think this has dramatically reduced fungal diseases on the bulbs.

 A clean pot is chosen, ideally of a size to take the bulbs fitted closely together (almost touching each other) in one or more layers.
 The pot is prepared by covering the drainage hole with a small piece of plastic netting such as that used for shading, and one third filled with prepared compost.
 I do not advise the use of ‘crocks’ over the drainage hole, as the compost needs to be in contact with the plunge medium through the holes in the netting in order to establish the capillary action that will stabilise the moisture content of the compost, especially if using a plastic pot.
 The compost itself, if properly made, will act as the drainage medium.

-The final layer of bulbs is just covered with more sand and then the pot is filled with compost to within 1.5cm of the rim and finished off with a 1cm layer of coarse (6mm) grit.
+The final layer of bulbs is just covered with more sand (at which point I usually settle the sand around the bulbs using a trickle of fungicide solution) and then the pot is filled with compost to within 1.5cm of the rim and finished off with a 1cm layer of coarse (6mm) grit.